charl-90/love-running/README.md

 # love-running
-### This is a walkthrough project, It will allows me to put what I have learned into practice,
+### This is a walkthrough project, It will allow me to put what I have learned into practice,